erdogant/clusteval/docs/source/Examples.rst

 DBindex method
 *********************

 The DBindex method finds 4 cluster scores lowers gradually and stops at 22 clusters.
-This limit is almost at the maximum search space by default.
+This is (almost) the maximum default search space.
 The search space can be altered using ``min_clust`` and ``max_clust`` in the function function :func:`clusteval.clusteval.clusteval.fit.
+It is recommended to set ``max_clust=10`` for find the local optimal minima.

 .. code:: python